Information for Grant Seekers

 - While GPA will pay overhead costs associated with grants, proposals must have a programmatic focus.

-- Organizations must have reliable email address and ability to submit application and other documentation electronically.
+- Organizations must have reliable email address and ability to submit the application and other documentation in English, electronically.

 How to Apply

-- GPA may request a site visit prior to funding funding.
+Please also note: If an organization is chosen tor receive either first or second level funding, GPA will require a post-approval form, grant agreement and documentation of NGO status.
+In addition, GPA may request a site visit prior to funding.
 A site visit is especially likely prior to any second grants.
 This site visit may be conducted by the Africa Advisory Board (AAB), a member of the AAB, a member of a country committee, or a partner organization.

 While we do not have a specific time table for decision-making we strive to consider all applications on a timely basis and encourage your organization to consider this timetable when making requests.